 - Library attendant: You can be checking books and other materials in and out or helping students find research materials.
 It’s a quiet job, and you might even get a chance to get some homework done — possibly the perfect job for those with intense course loads.

-- Social media assistant: As colleges become more media savvy, they need students to manage their social media accounts.
+- Social media assistant: As colleges become more media savvy, they need students with social media skills to manage their accounts.
 Your college’s marketing department is a good place to look for these job listings.

 Those are just a few options, and most colleges have on-campus job boards that you can check for listings.
 And some of these are eligible jobs if FAFSA qualifies you for work-study.
 The only real downside is that these jobs pay closer to minimum wage than a lot of our other options.

 Between keeping up with your courses, your social life, extracurriculars, and the ever-elusive full night of sleep, you have a lot on your hands.
-Here are a few tips for picking a part time job that fits well with your busy schedule.
+Here are a few tips for picking a part-time job that fits well with your busy class schedule:

 If you don’t have a car, your campus isn’t walkable or bikeable, or there’s a lack of good public transportation, your job possibilities might be more limited.
-Finding remote work maybe your best option, and online-based jobs also mean you can keep working when you go back home during school breaks.
+Focusing on campus jobs or remote work might be your best option.
+The benefit of online jobs is that you can keep working when you go back home during school breaks.

-Be realistic about how much you’ll make with different part time jobs
+Tip #3: Be realistic about how much you’ll make with different part-time jobs

-Out of all of the best part time college jobs on this list, the on-campus ones probably pay the least.
-You might find that they’re the easiest for you to commute to, but there are definitely higher paying options.
-Take a look at your budget and figure out how much money you want to make for a part time job.
+Out of all of the jobs for college students we’ve listed, paid surveys and on-campus jobs pay the least.
+You might find that they’re the easiest, but there are definitely higher paying options.
+Take a look at your budget and figure out how much money you want to make with your part-time job.

-While your life right now is focused on getting through college, the end goal is always to find a career you love If you can find something like a paid internship in a field you’re interested in exploring, that would look great on your resume, though those jobs are limited and highly competitive.
+While your life right now is focused on getting through college, the end goal is always to find a career you love.
+If you can find something like a paid internship in a field you’re interested in exploring, that work experience will look great on your resume, though those jobs are limited and highly competitive.